lightstar/anyjob/README.en.md

 choosed node which controls entire system including jobsets, and *regular* controller on every node where jobs are supposed to be run.

+Daemon may launch additional processes, in particular worker daemons and copies of itself which are used to serve special "isolated" controllers.

 *Observer* is a controller subtype which observes events sent directly to it and it runs inside daemon.
 Each observer should exist only in one copy in the whole system.
 On receiving event observer usually generates some notification using provided template and sends it to one or more configured recipients (i.e. by mail, into slack channel or just to log file).

+Observers can be configured as isolated ones which are launched in separated processes to not disturb other controllers operation.

 *Worker* is a separate component which performs one specific job.
-Its executable file is 'bin/anyjobw.pl' by default, and it is started by daemon automatically.
+Two types of workers are supported: external executable (by default 'bin/anyjobw.pl') and worker daemon (by default 'bin/anyjobwd.pl').
+Both of them are launched by daemon automatically, but the first one is executed for each job individually and the second is working all the time retrieving jobs from special queue.

 Each job type should have its own module (but that's not required: one module could support several similar job types).
+Module class object is created before job execution and destroyed right after that.
 To perform correctly worker should notify AnyJob about job progress, completion and also probably watch for jobset state if it needs coordinated work.
-Convenient methods for every such use case are included in base class 'AnyJob::Worker::Base' which all job modules should extend.
+Convenient methods for every such use case are included in base class 'AnyJob::Worker::Job::Base' which all job modules should extend.

+Optionally creating of special context object is supported which has meaning when you launch jobs inside worker daemons.
+Context object is created right after daemon start and exists all its working time, so you can use it to manage shared long-term resources such as database connections and so on.

 ### Before using